tidepool-org/hydrophone/docs/README.md

 For now, what we're doing is better than in-place editing of the templates for the reasons noted above.
 There are, however, many ways this process could be improved in the future.

-The most notable candidtate for improvement is to perform the CSS _inlining_ with a local build tool (perhaps Gulp) to avoid relying on a 3rd party online service, and avoid the manual copy/pasting required.
+The most notable candidate for improvement is to perform the CSS _inlining_ with a local build tool (perhaps Gulp) to avoid relying on a 3rd party online service, and avoid the manual copy/pasting required.

 Another would be to share all of the common markup in HTML templates, and piece them together at build time.
 Again, Gulp could be used for this, and would be rather quick to implement.
-There is a good writup [here](https://bitsofco.de/a-gulp-workflow-for-building-html-email/) on one possible approach using gulp.
+There is a good writeup [here](https://bitsofco.de/a-gulp-workflow-for-building-html-email/) on one possible approach using gulp.
 There is even a [github repo](https://github.com/ireade/gulp-email-workflow/tree/master/src/templates) from this example that is meant as a starting point, so we could basically plug our styles and templates in to it and it should be done at that point.

 This process would also take care of all of the other small manual final prepartation steps outlined in our current process above.